 We are delighted that you are considering having your child baptised.
 We share your joy!

 We are here to support you as your baby is welcomed into the family and the life of the Church.
-Not all parents are Catholic and we seek to help you and your wife or husband to understand what baptism is all about so that when the priest asks at the beginning of the rite “Do you understand what you are undertaking?”, you will be able to answer with confidence, “We do.”
-We hope to support Godparents as well as they agree to help you in your responsibility as Christian parents.
+Not all parents are Catholic and we seek to help you understand what baptism means so that when the priest asks at the beginning of the rite “Do you understand what you are undertaking?”you will be able to answer with confidence, “We do.”
+We seek to support Godparents as well as they agree to help you in your responsibility as Christian parents.

 The Church teaches that Confirmation binds the baptised person more perfectly to the Church, enriching them with a special strength of the Holy Spirit.
 It helps us to be true witnesses of Christ, encouraging us to defend the faith by word and deed.
 The sacrament is conferred by the Bishop who lays his hands on the head of the candidate and anoints their forehead with the Oil of Chrism saying: “Be sealed with the gift of the Holy Spirit”..

 Congratulations!
 If you are recently engaged or have been considerign getting married for some time, we know that this time in your life is very important.
 We are here to help.
 If you are hoping to marry at Blessed Sacrament Church or you live in the parish and are getting married somewhere else, we ask that you give us at least six months notice.
 This can seem like a long time but there is a lot to think about, including paperwork and documentation.